This May Be Why You Are Not Hungry on a Carnivore Diet

 - 16/8 – This is where you confine all your eating to an 8-hour block.
 So you could start eating at 12 pm and stop at 8 pm.
 You can eat as often as you want, but most people will eat twice in this period.

 Most people are on this ride and don’t even know it.

-- Carb heavy foods are great for short burst of energy, but with every high.
+- Carb-heavy foods are great for short bursts of energy, but with every high.
 There will be a low.
 So your body will demand more sugar.

 - This is the roller-coaster.
 The rollercoaster is powered by coal, you get a lot of energy, but you have to keep adding fuel.

 - This sugar is a dirty fuel, meaning it will eventually burn too bright and break down.
 In the human body, this means metabolic disease.

 - The fat cruise ride at the same theme park, looks pretty boring.
 The track seemingly goes on forever and it’s straight and flat.